-Step Action 1 Assign two IP addresses, one to the switch and another to the host system that connects to the switch.
-The assigned SLIP IP addresses must be different from the existing Ethernet/IP addresses.
-2 Connect a terminal to the console port ⊡ on the CMM using a shielded RS-232 cable 3.
-3 The CMM responds with the $CLK>$ prompt.
-Enter console forwarding mode by pressing the <ctrl o=""> key sequence.</ctrl> 4 Invoke the OBM utility on the GIGAswitch/ATM system and select the Management Parameter Selection Menu.
-5 Select the "Set Box SLIP IP address and Host IP address" option and enter the two assigned IP addresses.
-Enter y when the switch asks, "Commit IP address to non-volatile storage, y or n? (n):".
-6 Configure the SLIP interface on the host system.
+- 1. Assign two IP addresses, one to the switch and another to the host system that connects to the switch.
+The assigned SLIP IP addresses must be different from the existing Ethernet/ IP addresses. - Connect a terminal to the console port 1 on the CMM using a shielded null modem cable 3.
+Refer to Section 4.1.4 for more information about the use of the shielded null modem cable. - 3.
+The CMM responds with the CLK> prompt.
+Enter console forwarding mode by pressing the <Ctrl/O> key sequence. - 4.
+Invoke the OBM utility on the GIGAswitch/ATM system and select the Management Parameter Selection Menu. - 5.
+Select the Set Box SLIP IP address and Host IP address option and enter the two assigned IP addresses.
+Enter y when the switch asks, Commit IP address to non-volatile storage, y or n? (n):. - 6.
+Configure the SLIP interface on the host system.
 Consult the host system documentation for information about configuring the SLIP interface.
-(Refer to Section 4.4 for an example of the setup on a Digital UNIX system.)
-7 Set the keyswitch position on the switch to 1 (Security Enabled).
-Remote access through SLIP is available only if the keyswitch is set to position 1.
-8 Press the Break key on the terminal.
+(Refer to Section 4.3 for an example of the setup on a DIGITAL UNIX system.) - 7.
+Enable security on the switch.
+Remote access through SLIP is available only if the switch has security enabled. - 8.
+Press the Break key on the terminal.
 CMM enters local mode.

-9 Enter SL at the CLK> prompt.
+9. Enter SL at the CLK> prompt.
 The SLIP mode is stored in nonvolatile RAM and enters SLIP mode automatically on powerup.

 (NOTE: CMM enters SLIP mode only if the IP addresses for SLIP are configured according to the above steps.
 If the SLIP command is entered at the CLK> prompt and the SLIP IP addresses are not set up, the CMM stays in local mode and displays the CLK> prompt.)

-10 Disconnect the terminal from the CMM console port and connect it to the serial communication port on the host system.
-11 Verify the SLIP access by using the ping command on the host system.
-(Specify the SLIP IP address of the GIGAswitch/ATM system in the ping command.)
-12 You can access the switch (TELNET or SNMP) using the SLIP IP address.
-However, you can access only the Master line card using SLIP.
-Telnet access to the Slave line cards is not supported through the SLIP interface.
-All the switch management operations do not require accessing the Slave line cards.
-Telnet access to the Slave line cards through Ethernet is provided only for debugging or servicing (such as reading error logs from the Slave line cards).
+- 10. Disconnect the terminal from the CMM console port and connect it to the serial communication port on the host system. - 11.
+Verify the SLIP access by using the ping command on the host system.
+(Specify the SLIP IP address of the GIGAswitch/ATM system in the ping command.) - 12.
+You can access the switch (Telnet or SNMP) using the SLIP IP address.
+However, you can access only the master line card using SLIP.
+Telnet access to the slave line cards is not supported through the SLIP interface.
+All the switch management operations do not require accessing the slave line cards.
+Telnet access to the slave line cards through Ethernet is provided only for debugging or servicing (such as reading error logs from the slave line cards).